 Tart apples swirled with fragrant spices, cooking low and slow for hours: this is the official smell of autumn at my house.
 This old-fashioned apple butter canning recipe is the perfect way to kick off fall!
-When you steam the apples at the start, the apple skins become super easy to remove and you eliminate the need for processing through a food mill (I will do anything to avoid cleaning a food mill!).
+When you steam the apples at the start, the apple skins become super easy to remove and you eliminate the need for processing through a food mill (I will do anything to avoid cleaning a food mill).
 Then, you simply cook the apple puree down until it becomes a thick, spreadable fruit butter.
-When it’s reached the right consistency, you can freeze it or can it (but I prefer to can it!).
-Make some bread or biscuits while it’s cooking so you can have hot apple butter on toast!
+When it’s reached the right consistency, you can freeze it or can it.
+Make some bread while it’s cooking, and you’ll experience the pure magic of apple butter on warm, fresh bread.

 The BEST old-fashioned apple butter canning recipe

 This recipe is close to my heart – my mom started with a recipe in an old Better Homes & Gardens cookbook and made adjustments year after year to arrive at this recipe.
 It’s perfectly sweet, spicy, tart, and tangy.
-Jars of this apple butter make an amazing gift (you could even gift sets of apple butter and Amish peach butter!).
+Jars of this apple butter make an amazing gift!

 Old-Fashioned Apple Butter Canning Recipe